 Alcohol and ammonia, found in window cleaners such as Windex, can wreak havoc on your expensive flat-screen TV, so don’t use cleaners that have them.
 If you decide to use a packaged “screen cleaner”—which you don’t really need (see below)—choose one that doesn’t contain alcohol, ammonia, or acetone.
 Also, don’t use any cleaners that contain an abrasive that can scratch the screen.

 Some of these kits cost $15 to $20 for just a microfiber cloth and a small bottle of cleaning solution, which is probably mostly water.
 Instead, buy the cloth at an office supply store or online and use distilled water, or a solution of your own making per our advice above.
 If you opt for a kit, make sure it doesn’t contain harmful chemicals.

 Don't Forget the Remote Control

-Remote controls can not only get dusty but also harbor a fair number of germs.
+Remote controls can get dusty and also harbor a fair number of germs.
 (Think of how many fingers have pressed the buttons on that remote recently and whether all of them have been squeaky clean.
 Then there’s the issue of coughs and sneezes.)

 Here’s some basic advice about cleaning your remote controls.
-We also have more details on how to sanitize your remote control during the coronavirus pandemic.
+We also have more details on how to sanitize your remote control if you’re really worried about spreading viruses.